ushkavinda/xeneta-technical-challenge/README.md

 hostname: "{{ docker_network_alias }}"
 ```

 Once you deploy the environment, it will create two separate docker containers for API service and DB service.
 To enable the communication between API and DB these containers are attached to the same network and the DB container has a network alias (---network alias).
-Therefore, the API service can use the same network alias name as the database hostname
+Therefore, the API service can use the same network alias name as the database hostname.

-Replacement of rates/config.py is done by ansible regex replacement as shown below.
-The reason is to do it in such a way is because no need to do any changes in the application code.
-The automation will consume the API code as it is and values dynamically change before building the docker image.
+Replacement of ```rates/config.py`` is done by ansible regex replacement as shown below.
+The reason is to do it in such a way, is because not required to do any changes in the application code.
+The automation will consume the API code as it is and values are dynamically changing before building the docker image.
 ```
 ...
 - name: Replace database hostname